 The Chair of this Committee acts as WFEO liaison with UNCSD and ECOSOC and leads the WFEO representation at the Scientific and Technological Communities Major Group that takes part in these UN bodies.

 WURC represents the global engineering community at the UN through the Scientific and Technological Community Major Group (S&TMG).
-This Major Group includes WFEO, the International Council for Science (ICSU) and the International Social Science Council (ISSC).
-The latter councils merged into the International Science Council (ISC) and ICSU and ISSC will formally be known as ISC on 3 July 2018.
+This Major Group includes WFEO, and the International Science Council.

 The United Nations Environment Programme (UNEP) site sets out the establishment and purpose of the Major Groups as follows:

 Since its inception, UNEP had a special relationship with civil society in tackling environmental issues.
 The Stockholm Conference on Human Environment, which led to the creation of UNEP in 1972, owed much to the enthusiasm, dedication and commitment of civil society.
 Many multilateral environmental agreements – Basel Convention, Montreal Protocol, Biodiversity and Climate Change Conventions, among others – were developed thanks to the lobbying efforts of civil society.

 One of the fundamental prerequisites for the achievement of sustainable development is broad public participation in decision-making.
 Especially in the context of environment and development, the need for new forms of participation has emerged.